junxuans/junxuans.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.mit.edu/'>MIT EECS/ORC</a>.
-100 Main St., Cambridge, MA, 02139. junxuan at mit dot edu
+contact: junxuan at mit dot edu

 profile:
   align: right